 Gadgil Committee Recommendations:

 Gadgil committee had eminent ecologists and their report too reflected that.
-The report was labelled favorable to environment and environmentalists and not development (or illegal mining 🙂 ).
+The report was labelled favourable to environment and environmentalists and not development (or illegal mining 🙂 ).
 Remember, there is a never-ending debate between environment and development; it’s tough to balance both without compromising the other.
-Any way, let’s come back to Gadgil Report highlights.
+Anyway, let’s come back to Gadgil Report highlights.

 - The Western Ghats Ecology Expert Panel (WGEEP) designated the entire hill range as an Ecologically Sensitive Area (ESA).